CEO, ABI Ireland

 More and more people are surviving brain injury because of advances in medicine and technology.
-This reality is now putting pressure on the Irish healthcare system as there is a dearth in suitable neuro-rehabilitation services across the pathway from hospital to home for the person with Acquired Brain Injury (ABI).
+This reality is now putting pressure on the Irish healthcare system.
+Since there is a dearth in suitable neuro-rehabilitation services across the pathway from hospital to home for the person with Acquired Brain Injury (ABI).

-In Ireland it is estimated that approximately 10,000-13,000 people a year survive and live with a brain injury.
-There is no epidemiological data available on ABI in Ireland so very little is known about this group and their needs within the healthcare system.
-Due to the lack of services, ABI survivors are largely left to exist.
-Where there are services, they are patchy, underdeveloped and under-resourced.
+Their needs within the healthcare system are relatively unknown.
+There is a lack of ABI services in Ireland.
+These services are in limited supply.
+Those that do exist are underdeveloped and under-resourced.
 People with ABI wait an inordinate amount of time to gain access to specialist rehabilitation and many never get access at all.
 Current Government policy has failed to deliver any change in the lives of people with ABI and their families.

-There is a need to increase public awareness of ABI and enhance the understanding of what life is like with a brain injury.
-There is also a need to engage in political and public advocacy to ensure that the services are properly resourced, that people can move through the pathway seamlessly and go back to their communities and lead meaningful lives.
-A national advocacy campaign launched this year by Acquired Brain Injury Ireland in the form of an ABI Manifesto (Don’t Save Me Then Leave Me.
-Rehab is a Right Not a Request) is calling on the Government to recognise this group and to introduce a programme of investment for those with ABI and to implement the current policy on neuro-rehabilitation.
+There is a need to increase public awareness of ABI.
+Also, enhance the understanding of what life is like with a brain injury.
+There is also a need to engage in political and public advocacy.
+This to ensure that the services are properly resourced, that people can move through the pathway seamlessly.
+And in time go back to their communities and lead meaningful lives.
+A national advocacy campaign launched this year by Acquired Brain Injury Ireland in the form of an ABI Manifesto (Don’t Save Me Then Leave Me Rehab is a Right Not a Request).
+Is calling on the Government to recognise this group and to introduce a programme of investment for those with ABI and to implement the current policy on neuro-rehabilitation.